Coffee and microdosing: Is It a good mix? Insights and advice

 Mushroom Coffee

 The popularity of mushroom coffee has increased significantly in the last years.
 But be careful: in most cases, it contains (caffeinated) instant coffee.
 Although the caffeine content may be lower, approximately half of a cup of coffee.
 So, check the packaging of your mushroom coffee carefully before adding it to your microdosing regimen!
+Our London Nootropics Mushroom coffee contain caffeine, but because of the combination with mushrooms like Lion's Mane or Cordyceps, people drink less coffee.

 Additionally, an extract of medicinal mushrooms such as cordyceps and chaga is often added.
 So, besides getting caffeine, you're also stacking.
 Although stacking (combining a microdosing substance with adaptogenic mushrooms) is an interesting way of microdosing, we want to exclude the coffee component.